doublethought/skill-atlas/replit.md

 - date-fns for date manipulation

 **Database & Session**:
-- @neondatabase/serverless for PostgreSQL connectivity
+- @neondatabase/serverless for PostgreSQL connectivity (using neon-http driver)
 - drizzle-orm for database operations
 - connect-pg-simple for PostgreSQL session storage (configured but unused)